 Technical

-- Develop a network of academic/research institutes, particularly in endemic countries, to support LF country and regional programmes.
+- Develop a network of academic/research institutes, particularly in endemic countries, to support LF country and regional programs.

-- Provide expertise in monitoring and evaluation for country programmes.
+- Provide expertise in monitoring and evaluation for country programs.

 - Promote the research priorities and strategies of the LF elimination effort.